bigby-framework/bigby/README.md

 Not meant as a complete style guide, but we're trying to follow these rules within the repository:

 - Functionality is split into small/micro packages where it makes sense.
 Specifically, it is assumed that someone building a game with Bigby generally has a very specific idea of the feature set they want to use, and we don't want to force dependencies/imports on them that they won't need.
-- `@bigby/*` packages are written in TypeScript and compile to ES6 ES modules _only_.
-For the time being (!), it is assumed that users operate in an environment that is ready to consume these.
-ES modules are placed in each package's `esm/` subdirectory and not bundled further.
+- `@bigby/*` packages are written in TypeScript and compile to ES6 CommonJS modules _only_, for the time being.
 - Each class lives in its own file of the same name (e.g. `Behavior.ts` for `Behavior`.)
 The class is always the module's **default export**.
-- Each package's `index.ts` offers named exports of all classes contained in the package.
+- Each package's `index` offers named exports of all classes contained in the package.